 The emergence of AI companions and chatbots creates new risks of emotional manipulation and unhealthy parasocial relationships that parents may not even know exist.
 We cover recent cases where children developed dangerous dependencies on AI platforms in our guide to AI chatbots and their hidden dangers, highlighting why monitoring tools are essential.

 Perhaps most concerning is the sophistication of online predators who use gaming platforms, social media, and messaging apps to groom children.
 The FBI reports that predators initiate over 500,000 approaches to children daily online, often posing as peers to build trust before escalating to requests for photos or meetings.
-Without proper monitoring tools, parents might never know these conversations are happening until it's too late.
+Without proper monitoring tools, parents might never know these conversations are happening until it is too late.
 A quality parental control app provides early warning signs of these interactions, alerting parents to concerning language patterns, requests for secrecy, or attempts to move conversations to unmonitored platforms.

 In addition to safety concerns, prolonged exposure to AI-driven platforms can affect children's mental health in subtle but significant ways.
-Learn more about how AI is impacting mental health and what warning signs parents should watch for
+Learn more about how AI is impacting mental health and what warning signs parents should watch for.

 Comprehensive internet protection for kids begins with intelligent web filtering that blocks inappropriate content whilst allowing educational resources.
 Quality services maintain constantly updated databases of millions of websites categorised by content type, allowing customised filtering based on your child's age and maturity.